 - How will the division of resources take place among the remaining business partners?

-- In addition, how will you divide the responsibilities?
+- Also, how will you divide the responsibilities?

 8. Who Will Be In Charge Of Daily Operations